 I invite you to try some or all of the improvements contained in this recipe, and let me know whether you like them!

-Have you noticed kaffir limes at your local farmers market or specialty market?
+Have you noticed rough lemons at your local farmers market or specialty market?
 Their bumpy shape is easy to spot, and they are worth looking for.
 They are a useful additional flavor to try in your cookery.

-– Kaffir lime trees are stocked by nurseries in warm climates, and available by special order in most U.S. states.
-Lowes stocks dwarf varieties that can be grown indoors in colder climates.
+– Rough lemon trees are stocked by nurseries in warm climates, and available by special order in most U.S. states.